Joeriksson/django-template/Readme.md

 `make dev_build`

 4. The container should now be up and running.
+Run:

+  `make dev_web_exec cmd='pipenv install'`

+  To install the dependencies.

+5. Restart the container and rebuild it:

+  ´make dev_build`

-Check in you browser that you see a start web page at `http://127.0.0.1:8080`
+  Then check in you browser that you see a start web page at `http://127.0.0.1:8080`

 5. Run a migration to build the databases

   `make dev_web_exec cmd='python manage.py migrate'`

 6. Create a Django super user to log in to the admin

   `make dev_web_exec cmd='python manage.py createsuperuser'`

 7. Goto `http://127.0.0.1:8080/admin` and login with the super user account you just created.